remix-run/react-router/docs/Histories.md

 ### Should I use `createHashHistory`?

 Hash history is the default because it works without any setup on your server, and works in all evergreen browsers and IE8+.

-We don't recomment using it in production, every web app should aspire to use `createBrowserHistory`.
+But, we don't recommend using it in production, every web app should aspire to use `createBrowserHistory`.

 ### What is that `?_k=ckuvup` junk in the URL?